Nutrient Management

 Zn deficiency symptoms include dusty brown spots on upper leaves of stunted plants appearing 2-4 weeks after transplanting.
 In Zn-deficient soils, NPK fertilizers alone cannot provide good yield unless the deficiency is corrected.

 Right amount and timing.
-Use results of MOET and RCM as basis in properly determining the amount of Zn to apply.
+Use results of MOET/MOET App or the recommendations of RCM as basis in properly determining the amount and timing of Zn application.

-If MOET or RCM are not available, choose only one among the following amelioration techniques:
+If MOET/MOET App or RCM are not available, choose only one among the following amelioration techniques:

 AMELIORATION TECHNIQUES | AMOUNT | TIMING | |